-3. Those persons appointed by the Syllabus to positions of leadership and authority have particular responsibility, not only for their own conduct, but also for ensuring, to the extent of their authority and ability:
+3. Those persons appointed by the Syllabus to positions of leadership and authority have a particular responsibility, not only for their own conduct but also for ensuring, to the extent of their authority and ability:

 That a positive and productive learning and working environment is created and maintained